JDACS4C-IMPROVE/TCRP_data/README.md

 ## Data Availability:

-The gene expression and somatic mutation profiles used in the paper for each cell line are from the Cancer Cell Line Encyclopedia (CCLE) project.
-These data can be downloaded from the DepMap website: http://depmap.org/portal/download/.
 The drug response data used in the paper for each cell line can be downloaded from the GDSC 1000 website: http://www.cancerrxgene.org/gdsc1000/GDSC1000_WebResources/.

 Expression data, somatic mutations and drug responses for the analysis of Patient-Derived Tumor Cells (PDTC) reported in the paper can be downloaded from the following URL: http://figshare.com/articles/Bruna_et_al_A_biobank_of_breast_cancer_explants_with_preserved_intra-tumor_heterogeneity_to_screen_anticancer_compounds_Cell_2016/2069274.